Bluefissure/HousingPos/README.md

 ### Export and Import with Cloud

-Cloud Export / Cloud Import：
+Cloud Upload / Cloud Download：
-- Just like The Whole House's Import / Export,You can change the Server Address in the interface that appears after clicking `Cloud Export`.If you want, you can set up [the Back End](https://github.com/lclichen/BackendForHousingPos) yourself.
+- Just like The Whole House's Import / Export,You can change the Server Address in the interface that appears after clicking `Cloud Upload`.If you want, you can set up [the Back End](https://github.com/lclichen/BackendForHousingPos) yourself.

 - [IMEPlugin](https://github.com/Bluefissure/IMEPlugin) is recommended for Chinese input.

-- Optional input contents: Location (Which may be useful for the selection of house style), size (Can be used to distinguish the house size), Tags (You can `Add Custom Tags`), Uper (`Anonymous` optional).
+- Optional input contents: Tags (You can `Add Custom Tags`), Uploader (`Anonymous` optional).

 ## FAQs